Applying reinforcement learning to optical cavity locking tasks: considerations on actor-critic architectures and real-time hardware implementation: Improvements to the actor-critic architecture

 Despite the \ac{DDPG} algorithm giving us the best results during training, there are more advanced successors worth our attention: \ac{TD3} \cite{fujimoto2018addressingfunctionapproximationerror}, known for its more accurate policy updates, and \ac{SAC}, which enables better exploration of the action space.
 In many tasks, both outperform \ac{DDPG} in providing more stable policies thanks to the use of two critic networks~\cite{fujimoto2018addressingfunctionapproximationerror,haarnoja2018softactorcriticoffpolicymaximum,Evans_2023}.
 The evolution of \ac{DDPG} was mainly discussed during the meeting; however, other, mostly application-focused studies~\cite{shengren2022performancecomparisondeeprl,yao2024performancecomparisondeeprl}, reveal that there is no clear winner between them and indicate \ac{PPO}~\cite{schulman2017proximalpolicyoptimizationalgorithms} as the best-performing \ac{DRL} algorithm in certain tasks.
 Discussions during \ac{EuCAIFCon} and the literature review motivate us to carry out thorough testing of all candidates in our environment.

 Further, we discussed a possible evolution of our system toward \ac{Meta-RL}~\cite{Beck_2025}.
 This approach would shift the \ac{DRL} algorithm design problem to another level.
 Instead of manually tuning the algorithm, we would incorporate the tuning process into training in order to achieve better generalization, adaptability and efficiency across a wide spectrum of tasks.
+At the moment, we do not have many diverse tasks to justify a continuous optimization of the policy leveraging meta-learning.
+However, modifying the environment in the future in order to support parallelization will enable the exploitation of the more robust generalization approach offered by meta-learning, compared to domain randomization.
 Summarizing possible strategies, we think that currently \ac{Meta-RL} training is computationally too heavy for us and that the risk of producing algorithms unstable in implementation is too high.
 We therefore concluded that our current system will benefit from a temporal unit (\ac{RNN} or \ac{GRU}).
 Adding such a layer helps extract information from order-sensitive sequential data.
 We will focus on this development first.